Azure/sap-automation-bootstrap/README.md

 ## How it works

-During software acquisition both the sample repositories and the sap-automation repositories need to be present on the deployer-agent.
+During pipeline execution the two repositories will be present on the deployer-agent.
 Each of the repositories will be mapped using the following:

 - sap-automation will be mapped to ```/sap-automation```
-- sample repository will be mapped to ```/samples```
+- customer configuration repository will be mapped to ```/config```

 During execution the repositories will interact with each other by using the following: